Picture of Mia Hill

 So, if you notice your bunny scratching more often than usual, it’s essential to keep an eye on them and take them to a veterinarian if you suspect anything is wrong.

 As a rabbit owner, you know the importance of keeping your furry friend happy and comfortable.
 Unfortunately, sometimes our beloved pets experience itching and discomfort, which can be a real challenge to treat.
+Untreated ear mites can lead to painful complications such as ear infections.

 If you notice that your rabbit has started scratching excessively, it’s time to take action.
 To treat itchy skin on rabbits, there are a few things you can do.
+Rabbit-safe spray products can provide temporary relief for dry skin, offering your pet some comfort while you address the underlying cause.

 Firstly, make sure that your rabbit’s living area is clean and dry – this will help to prevent any secondary infections.
 You should also try to identify what might be causing your rabbit’s skin irritation, as many different factors can be at play.
 This could be anything from an allergic reaction to certain foods or bedding material to fleas or mites.